sanfofana/Disk_sanitization/README.md

 <h2>Description</h2>
-This project show helps a user how to wipe out or zeroing a disk drive connected to a system, before recycling or just clean the disk.
+This project show helps a user how to wipe out or zeroing a disk drive connected to a system, before recycling or to just clean the disk for security perpuse.
 The user will execute the Diskpart command.
 <br />